Maayan182/Spotify-Analysis/README.md

 # Spotify Data Analysis Project

 This project involves collecting and analyzing data from Spotify using the Spotify API and combining it with additional datasets to create a comprehensive music database.
 My goal was to practice my skills in data preparation and analysis using Python.
 I learned to use Spotify's API and the Spotipy library from the documentation, with help from YouTube and various AI chats like ChatGPT and Claude.
-The analysis itself will be in a different file.
+You can find the analysis in [`Spotify_Data_Analysis.md`](Spotify_Data_Analysis.md)
-To see the jupyter notebook file on [nbviewer](https://nbviewer.org/github/Maayan182/Spotify-Analysis/blob/main/Creating%20_Database.ipynb)
+and see the jupyter notebook file on [nbviewer](https://nbviewer.org/github/Maayan182/Spotify-Analysis/blob/main/Creating%20_Database.ipynb)

 ## Features